LaurenceWarne/reddit-emacs-tips-n-tricks/out.md

 If you're using the default VIM mode keybindings, it sounds like you've really fallen for the VIM-style modal workflow.

 Also, if you find Spacemacs slow (particularly at startup), try DOOM Emacs.

+## u/gusbrs
+**Votes:** 10

+Simple, but I think it counts as a tip: [minions](https://github.com/tarsius/minions) by [u/tarsius_](https://www.reddit.com/user/tarsius_).
+It allows one to invert the usual logic of managing minor modes lighters in the mode-line.
+While the default behaviour is "show everything by default, unless you diminish/delight it", `minions` goes in the opposite direction and hides all of them, unless you explicitly tell it to show them.
+Besides, the minor modes are still available, alongside some other common ones which thus become more easily accessible, in a menu which aggregates minor modes in the mode-line.
+Pretty neat.

 ## u/xu_chunyang
 **Votes:** 10